stevector-streaming/dtp/readme.md

    default: false
    type: boolean

- relative_site_root:
-   description: "The root directory of the site to be deployed relative to the repository root.
-The vast majority of users of this action should leave this value unchanged from the default.
-The action will use this value to change directories after checking out the repo."
-   required: false
-   default: ""

  git_user_name:
    description: "The name to be used with the Git commit that will be pushed to Pantheon.
 This value is not used on newer 'eVCS' sites for which there is no Pantheon-provided Git Repo"
    required: false